The Local Plan

 National Planning Policy

-The National Planning Policy Framework (NPPF) was introduced in 2012 and sets out national planning policies for England.
-The government has since published online National Planning Practice Guidance to provide further detail on how National Policy should be implemented.
+The National Planning Policy Framework (NPPF) was first introduced in 2012 and sets out national planning policies for England.
+The government has since revised the NPPF with a new version being published in July 2018.
+The online National Planning Practice Guidance which provides further detail on how the NPPF should be implemented has also been updated.
 Local Plans are required to be fully in accordance with national planning policy and guidance.
 Both can be viewed on this website.